Keith McMillan: Photography career

 Keith's second love, photography was encouraged by Dame Margot.
 He photographed her with Rudolph Nureyev, Sir Robert Helpmann, and many others.
 Through this association he met and befriended Tony Armstrong-Jones (Lord Snowdon).
 This introduction led to McMillan presenting his photographs to The Sunday Times, which commissioned him to photograph theatrical and ballet stars.
 His first commission was to photograph Rudolph Nureyev.

 From 1965 to 1997 he worked for many magazines.
 On 27 April 1968, he photographed the Queen and her family on her birthday for the Illustrated London News front page.
-Other magazines he shot for during this time include Avenue, The Dancing Times, London Life, Harpers Bazaar, Harpers & Queen, Vogue, Direct Response, Apple Computers, Time Out, Radio Times, Lion News, Daily Express, The Viewer, Envoy, Accountancy, RIBA Journal, Intercity Magazine, and Dobell’s Record Sleeves.
+Other magazines he shot for during this time include Avenue, The Dancing Times, London Life, Harpers Bazaar, Harpers & Queen, Vogue, Direct Response, Apple Computers, Time Out, Radio Times, Lion News, Daily Express, The Viewer, Envoy, Accountancy Age, RIBA Journal, Intercity Magazine, and Dobell’s Record Sleeves.

 During this time he was sent to Europe and the US to photograph many famous people—including Tom Jones, Sir Keith Richards, Roy Orbison, Mick Jagger, John Lennon, Yoko Ono, Henry Moore, and Man Ray.

 McMillan joined Haymarket Publications in 1972 under Michael Heseltine, who had started an advertising industry magazine called Campaign.
 McMillan was the magazine's first photographer.
 He developed his own style of corporate photography, and worked for 26 years as Campaign's chief photographer.
 The magazine still uses his photos today.

-In 1980 he directed the music video for Paul McCartney's song Coming Up.

 Through commissions and other assignments, he met many luminaries in the advertising industry and attended the Advertising Industries Award Festival at Cannes.
 Charles Saatchi and Maurice Saatchi commissioned him to photograph themselves and their famous parties.
 He was recognised as the corporate photographer, and photographed all the British Prime Ministers and Blue Chip industry CEO's, plus many artists.